denkovarik/Annotate-KEGG-Pathway/README.md

 A green box means that the gene for a protein was found in both the RAST and PATRIC genome annotations.
 An orange box indicates that the gene for the protein was only found in the RAST genome annotation.
 Blue boxes means that the gene for the protein was only found in the PATRIC genome annotation.

+## Usage for find_and_list_genes.py
+This is a standalone utilities script the is just used to list out the names of genes and proteins from a RAST and PATRIC genome annotations of an organism.
+Please note that little testing was completed on this script.

 ## Author
 * Dennis Kovarik